retrotravelbug/tightropetool/wellbeing tightrope.md

 [download The Tightrope Framework]: /downloads/balancinglife.pdf
 [Circus Act]: /downloads/Circus%20Act%20-%202012.pdf

-> "To be left alone on the tightrope of youthful unknowing is to experience the excruciating beauty of full freedom and the threat of eternal indecision."
+> "A well developed sense of humour is the pole that adds balance to your steps as you walk the tightrope of life."
-> <small>Maya Angelou</small>
+> <small>William Arthur Ward</small>